harshni2003/sales-tracker/README.md

 📱 Responsive Design for desktop and mobile users.
 🧾 Export & Reporting options (PDF, Excel).
 ## Example:
-1) In my sales tracker dashboard if we will want to see the sales of banglore and in which year which is sold we can see through table and by graph
+1) In my sales tracker dashboard if we want to see the sales of banglore and how much phone is sold we can see through table and by graph and transaction method throgh pie chart.
-Screenshot.
 2) We can also refresh
 ## Screenshot:
 https://github.com/harshni2003/sales-tracker/blob/main/Snapshot%20sales%20dashboard.png